Concord Working Fire Makes for Quick Knock Down

 Photo by Jay L Heath Minimal damage was done and the fire was contained to the kitchen with no extension.

-Concord, NH- City firefighter's made for a quick knock down of a kitchen fire on Wednesday afternoon November 4th.
-Concord Fire Alarm dispatched Engine 4, Engine 7, Tower 1, Rescue 4 and Battalion 54 at 1425 hours for a kitchen fire at 61 Noyes Street in the city's south end.
-First due Engine 4 reported heavy smoke bank down inside the 2 1/2 Story single family residence and requested the "Working Fire" Assignment.
-Acting Battalion Chief Stone took command and Firefighters made for a quick knock down of a kitchen fire and the searches where negative.
-Minimal damage was done in the residence as the fire was contained to the kitchen with no extension and no injuries where reported.
-The fire was declared under control at 1500 hours.
+Concord Fire Alarm dispatched Engine 4, Engine 7, Tower 1, Rescue 4 and Battalion 54 at 2:25 P.M. for a kitchen fire at 61 Noyes Street in the city's south end.
+First due Engine 4 reported heavy smoke banking down inside the two-and-a-half story single-family residence and requested the "Working Fire" assignment.

 This article is a direct street report from our correspondent and has not been edited by the 1st Responder newsroom.